-5. Attach the flush mount to the surface according to the marked area.
+5. Attach the flush mount to the surface according to the marked area where the two (2) set screw holes should either face up or down.

 6. The adhesive on the flush mount is sufficient to hold the mount against most types of surfaces.
-Nevertheless, a screw is bundled with the camera package that can be used to secure the flush mount.
-Use the screw as needed.
+Nevertheless, three (3) screws are bundled with the camera package that can be used to secure the flush mount.
+Use the screws as needed.